Step 9: Finish tab

 Online data file: By storing your data in an online text file, all of your data will already be in a single location, instead of spread out among multiple email messages.
 Also, the tab-delimited format makes it very easy to import your data into Excel or SPSS.
 (See Step 14 for instructions on how to do this.)
 The major drawback of the online text file is that it is potentially available online to people who may wish to read your data.
 This file isn't designed to be easily found and read by others, but tech-savvy people can certainly get access to all of your data.
 You should be very cautious about this approach if you are collecting very personal information, or if you are asking a lot of open-ended questions where your participants may reveal identifying information about themselves or others.
 Even if you don't ask for a person's name, there is a possibility that the combination of demographic information could make that person identifiable (e.g. sex, major, home state, and year in school).

 Data via Email: Receiving your data in email messages is more secure than storing the data online.
 Although unencrypted emails could still be compromised, it would be much more difficult for somebody to gain access to your data.
 This is the preferred method if you are working with personal data.
 The primary drawback of this approach is that it is more labor intensive to collect all of your results into a single location from the many emails that you receive, and the possibility for error or data loss increases as a result.
-Also, you will not be able to use the question type "Multiple Choice: Choose Many" or Random Assignment in your survey.
 See Step 14 for instructions and tips on how to work with emailed data.

 Clearly the online data file is the easier option to work with, but only in circumstances where your participant's anonymity/confidentiality is not at risk.
 If you are unsure about which method to choose for a given project, you should consult with your advisor and/or the Bates Internal Review Board (IRB) for guidelines about protecting your participants' rights.